adamsilver/adamsilver.io-jekyll/_posts/2014-09-26-semantic-html.md

 categories: html
 ---

 Semantic HTML is the use of mark-up to reinforce the meaning and *intention* of the content.
 Semantic HTML does *not* describe how the content looks or how it behaves.

 As well as using the the most appropriate element to describe the content, meaningful *IDs* and *Class* attributes should be used where neccessary, to provide hooks that allow the components to be enhanced with style and behaviour.

-Take this article as an example.
-It mostly consists of headings and paragraphs:
+Take this article as an example; it consists of 1) a container div with an ID attribute value of *article*, 2) an h1 representing the primary heading of the article and 3) further paragraphs for the main article content as follows:

 	<div id="article">
 		<h1>Semantic HTML</h1>
 		<p>...</p>
 		<p>...</p>
 	</div>

-The article is structured as follows:

-- A container div with an ID attribute value of *article*.
-- An h1 representing the primary heading of the article.
-- Further paragraphs for the main article content.

-It is important to not that reading the HTML above does *not* describe how it looks but it *does* provide the meaning and intent.
+Note: reading the HTML above does *not* describe how it looks but it *does* provide the meaning and intention of the content.

 ## Benefits of Semantic HTML